ecmwf/open-ecpds/README.md

 A corresponding view is available for the acquisition service.

 In addition to this global view, it is also useful to observe how data volumes have evolved over time.
-The graph below illustrates the annual average monthly data volume (in terabytes) handled by OpenECPDS from 2010 to 2025.
-This trend highlights the steady and continuous growth of data transfers over the past fifteen years, reflecting both the expanding user base and the increasing scale of operational activities.
+The graph below illustrates the annual average monthly data volume (in terabytes) handled by OpenECPDS from 2007 to 2025.
+This trend highlights the steady and continuous growth of data transfers over eighteen years, reflecting both an expanding user base and the increasing scale of operational activities.

 <img src="img/Figure23.svg" alt="Long-Term Data Volume Trend Across OpenECPDS" width="250"/>